CityOfNewYork/nyc-planimetrics/Capture_Rules.md

 #### History of Captures

+Be advised that organizations define spatial data to be valid using different sets of rules.
+The links below lead to spatial data formats that may not be fully compatible with some software.
+QGIS users, for example, may prefer to download shapefiles from NYC Open Data.

 | **Planimetrics Delivery** | **Year of Imagery** | **NYC Open Data** | **NYCMapHub** | **NYCMaps File Geodatabase** |
 | --- | --- | --- | --- | --- |
 | 2000 | 1996 | [NYC Planimetrics 2000](https://data.cityofnewyork.us/Transportation/NYC-Planimetrics-Historic-2000-/xd8h-7j2h/about_data) | Not available | Not available |